Cymdeithas Hanes Brynmawr

 “the church worshipping at Tabor Baptist Chapel held their special services for the benefit of the trust funds.
 The Rev. Lewis, of Dowlais, and Rev. Roberts, of Brynmawr, preached and on both occasions the chapel, which contains about two thousand people, was filled to overflowing.
 The sermons were good specimen of apostolic teaching, and were delivered with much zeal and Christian affection.
 It will be seen at once that the congregations were influenced by pure and philanthropic principles, when we state that the handsome sum of £45 was collected.
 The church appears to be in a prosperous position, and members are continually being added”.

-Sadly, Tabor Chapel closed its doors a few years ago and was left empty for some time until the Valleys Family Church bought the building and restored it with Heritage Lottery funding to the community hub it is today.
+Sadly, Tabor Chapel closed its doors a few years ago and was left empty for some time until the Valleys Family Church bought the building and restored it with Big Lottery funding (sometimes called 'Peoples & Places") to the community hub it is today.
 Apart from their Sunday meetings, the Hub will offer a Youth Centre, there are meeting rooms available for societies and tea/coffee mornings.

 ©Eifion Lloyd Davies 2017.